Brad Peacock: Boston Red Sox

 On August 30, 2021, Peacock was traded to the Boston Red Sox in exchange for cash considerations.
 The following day, the Red Sox selected Peacock's contract; he started that evening's game against the Tampa Bay Rays, taking the loss after allowing five runs on two hits in 2 1/3 innings.
 He was subsequently returned to the Triple-A Worcester Red Sox and removed from the 40-man roster.
 He made two relief appearances with Worcester; in two innings pitched, he allowed three runs while striking out three batters.
 On November 7, Peacock elected free agency.

 Kansas City Royals

 On March 8, 2022, Peacock signed a minor league contract with the Kansas City Royals.
 On July 18, he was released by the Royals.

 Minnesota Twins

-On July 29, 2022, Peacock signed a minor league deal with the Minnesota Twins.
-He elected free agency on November 10, 2022.
+On July 29, 2022, Peacock signed a minor league contract with the Minnesota Twins.
+In 20 appearances for the Triple-A St. Paul Saints, he posted a 3-3 record and 3.38 ERA with 22 strikeouts and 8 saves across 21 1/3 innings pitched.
+Peacock elected free agency following the season on November 10.

+Coaching career

+On March 12, 2024, Peacock was hired to serve as the pitching coach at his alma mater, Palm Beach Central High School.